OokTech/SecureWikiServer/Permissions.md

 - `view` - the person can view the wiki.
 - `edit` - the person can make changes to the wiki.
 - `admin` - the person can make changes to the wiki settings, make new wikis, make single file wikis from all or some of the wikis tiddler, stop the wiki server
 - `script` - the person can use the wiki to trigger shell scripts
 - `owner` - reserved for only the owner of the wiki.
 It grants the same privlidges as `view` and `edit` in addition to the `unloadWiki` message.
+- `upload` - a special privlidge that lets you upload non-tiddler files (like media files)

 A wiki has an owner.
 The owner always has view, edit and admin permissions.